The contrast between the men’s and women’s finals at the Australian Open could not have been greater.

 It's understandable, considering Egypt, Cameroon and Nigeria – who have a combined total of 13 titles – didn’t qualify for the tournament, which will take place in Equatorial Guinea and Gabon.
 That means we won’t be seeing the likes of Mohamed Zidane, Samuel Eto’o or Jon Obi Mikel, among others, in action over the next month.

 However, just because three traditional contenders didn’t make it doesn’t mean we shouldn’t care about the competition.
 Quite the opposite.
 There are other emerging powers on the continent and plenty of new players to discover over the event's three weeks.
-Read the rest of this entry »
+FULL POST

 There are two burning questions ahead of the tennis season’s opening grand slam in Melbourne: can Novak Djokovic repeat his stellar form from last year, and will the women’s No. 1 be a major winner ?